 3. Microsoft Media Creation Tool

-The flashing speeds is one thing where it lacks compared to Rufus.
-However, the other downside being that it’s only compatible on Windows only.
-So forget Linux and macOS completely.
-Even though, there are limitations, it can be a good alternative to Rufus on Windows platform.
+The flashing speed is one thing that it lacks compared to Rufus.
+However, the other downside is that it’s only compatible with Windows only.

 Pros